 - Equity release can affect your entitlement to state benefits and local authority support – and it may also have tax implications.

-- Specialist equity release advisers should be approached with caution, even if they’re FCA approved.
-Ultimately their intention is to sell a product – so you may not be given the right advice.
+- The aim of a specialist equity release adviser is to sell a product – so you may not be given the right advice.

 Simplifying a Help to Buy RemortgageRead more